Amazon Prime: Prime Music

 Prime Music is an ad-free music streaming service that is included in the cost of the standard Amazon Prime membership.
 It began in 2007.
-In November 2022, the music catalog was significantly expanded, and the style was changed to be similar to Pandora or listening to a radio station.
+In November 2022, the music catalog was significantly expanded, and the style was changed to be similar to Pandora or listening to a Radio broadcasting.
 This means that when users choose a song, Prime Music plays something similar, rather than the specific song that was selected.
 When users dislike the song substituted by Prime Music, they can skip a limited number of songs per hour.
 This change was introduced as part of an effort to bolster Amazon against rival offerings from Walmart.

-Amazon offers a separate subscription service called Amazon Music Unlimited, which costs $8.99 per month for Prime members and $9.99 per month for others.
+Amazon offers a separate subscription service called Amazon Music, which costs $8.99 per month for Prime members and $9.99 per month for others.
 Subscribers to Music Unlimited can choose which songs they want to listen to without being redirected to similar songs or similar artists.

-Amazon's music streaming services represent 10% of the market, making it less popular than Spotify and Apple Music.
+Amazon's music streaming services represent 10% of the market, making it far less popular than Spotify and Apple Music.